 An hour later, I received a frantic phone call from a refugee lawyer in Phnom Penh.
 "Sara - they've all been deported!" she blurted out, on the verge of tears.
 The head of the UN refugee office in Phnom Penh had just called the lawyer to report that the 20 asylum seekers - whose security we'd been very worried about - had been deported and were "already on a flight" headed back to China.
 That information turned out to be incorrect - but only by a matter of hours.

-The 20 Uighurs were members of a Turkic-speaking, predominantly Muslim minority group from Xinjiang province in western China.
+The 20 Uighurs were members of a Turkic-speaking, predominantly Muslim minority group from Xinjiang province (region) in western China.
 Most had fled a harsh government crackdown by Chinese authorities following protests in Xinjiang in July 2009 that turned into one of the worst episodes of ethnic violence in China in decades.

 Chinese security forces detained hundreds of Uighurs for their alleged participation in the rioting.
 Several Uighurs were sentenced to death in trials that failed to meet international fair trial standards.
 Dozens of Uighur men disappeared after being taken away by security forces.